-A director is an outside director if the director (1) is not a current employee of the company, (2) is not a former employee of the company who receives compensation for prior services (other than benefits under a tax-qualified retirement plan) during the taxable year, (3) is not a former officer of the company (whether or not he or she receives compensation for prior services) and (4) does not receive "remuneration" (including any payments in exchange for goods or services) from the company, either directly or indirectly, in any capacity other than as a director.
+A director is an outside director if the director (1) is not a current employee of the company, (2) is not a former employee of the company who receives compensation for prior services (other than benefits under a tax-qualified retirement plan) during the taxable year, (3) is not a former officer of the company (whether or not he or she receives compensation for prior services), and (4) does not receive "remuneration" (including any payments in exchange for goods or services) from the company, either directly or indirectly, in any capacity other than as a director.

 A director is deemed to have received remuneration in either of the following situations:

-- Remuneration is paid, directly or indirectly, to the director personally or to an entity in which the director has a beneficial ownership interest of greater than 50%.
-For this purpose, remuneration is considered paid when actually paid (and throughout the remainder of that taxable year of the company), and, if earlier, throughout the period when a contract or agreement to pay remuneration is outstanding; or - The company has paid remuneration, other than de minimis remuneration, in its preceding taxable year to an entity in which the director has a beneficial ownership interest of at least
+- remuneration is paid, directly or indirectly, to the director personally or to an entity in which the director has a beneficial ownership interest of greater than 50%.
+For this purpose, remuneration is considered paid when actually paid (and throughout the remainder of that taxable year of the company), and, if earlier, throughout the period when a contract or agreement to pay remuneration is outstanding; or - the company has paid remuneration, other than de minimis remuneration, in its preceding taxable year to (1) an entity in which the director has a beneficial ownership interest of at least 5% but not more than 50% or (2) an entity by which the director is employed or self-employed other than as a director.

-52 If a newly listed NASDAQ company chooses not to have a compensation committee and to have, instead, a majority of the independent directors discharge the duties otherwise associated with a compensation committee, the company may rely on the NASDAQ's phase-in of one year for its separate requirement that there be a majority of independent directors on the board of directors.

-5% but not more than 50% or to an entity by which the director is employed or self-employed other than as a director.
 Remuneration is considered paid when actually paid or, if earlier, when the company becomes liable to pay it.

-Payments are de minimis if they do not exceed 5% of the gross revenue of the entity receiving the payments for the entity's taxable year.
-Notwithstanding the foregoing, remuneration is not de minimis if it is in excess of \$60,000 or if it is paid for "personal services" to an entity at which the director is employed or self-employed other than as a director.
-Remuneration is for personal services if:

-- The remuneration is paid to an entity for personal or professional services performed for the company, including legal, accounting, investment banking and management consulting services, but is not for services that are incidental to the purchase of goods or to the purchase of services that are not personal services; and - The director performs significant services (whether or not as an employee) for the company, division or similar organization (within the entity) that actually provides the services to the company, or if more than 50% of the entity's gross revenues (for the entity's preceding taxable year) are derived from that company, subsidiary or similar organization.
+Generally, payments are de minimis if they do not exceed 5% of the gross revenue of the entity receiving the payments for the entity's taxable year. - Notwithstanding the foregoing, remuneration is not de minimis if it is in excess of \$60,000 and either (1) paid to an entity described in clause (1) above, or (2) if it is paid for "personal services" to an entity described in clause (2) above. - Remuneration is for personal services if: - the remuneration is paid to an entity for personal or professional services performed for the company, including legal, accounting, investment banking and management consulting services, but is not for services that are incidental to the purchase of goods or to the purchase of services that are not personal services; and the director performs significant services (whether or not as an employee) for the company, division similar or organization (within the entity) that actually provides the services to the company, or if more than 50% of the entity's gross revenues (for the entity's preceding taxable year) are derived from that company, subsidiary or similar organization.